Involutions of Azumaya algebras: Rings with Involution

 \subsection{Quadratic \'Etale Algebras}

 \begin{definition} Let $S$ be a ring.
-A commutative $S$-algebra $R$ is said to be \textit{\'etale of rank $n$} if $R$ is a locally free $S$-module of rank $n$, and the multiplication map $\mu:R\tensor_SR \to R$ may be split as a morphism of $R\tensor_SR$-modules, where $R$ is regarded as an $R\tensor_SR$-algebra via $\mu$. \'Etale $S$-algebras of rank $2$ will be called \emph{quadratic} \'etale algebras. \end{definition}
+A commutative $S$-algebra $R$ is said to be \textit{finite \'etale of rank $n$} if $R$ is a locally free $S$-module of rank $n$, and the multiplication map $\mu:R\tensor_SR \to R$ may be split as a morphism of $R\tensor_SR$-modules, where $R$ is regarded as an $R\tensor_SR$-algebra via $\mu$.
+Finite \'etale $S$-algebras of rank $2$ will be called \emph{quadratic} \'etale algebras. \end{definition}

-\begin{remark} One common definition of \'etale for commutative $S$-algebras is that $R$ should be flat over $S$, finitely presented as an $S$-algebra, and unramified in the sense that $\Omega_{R/S}$, the module of K\"ahler differentials, vanishes.
+\begin{remark} One common definition of \'etale for commutative $S$-algebras is that $R$ should be flat over $S$, of finite presentation as an $S$-algebra, and unramified in the sense that $\Omega_{R/S}$, the module of K\"ahler differentials, vanishes.
 This is the definition in \cite[Sec.~17.6]{grothendieck_elements_1967} in the affine case.
-Our \'etale algebras of rank $n$ are precisely the \'etale algebras that are locally free of rank $n$.
+Our finite \'etale algebras of rank $n$ are precisely the \'etale algebras that are locally free of rank $n$.

-Indeed, note that the condition that $R$ be locally free of rank $n$ over $S$ implies that it is flat and that $R$ is finitely generated as an $S$-algebra.
-To see this, use \cite[Prop.~1.4.6]{grothendieck_elements_1964} to reduce to the case where $R$ is free of rank $n$ over $S$, so that in particular, $R$ is finitely presented as an $S$-module.
-Then use \cite[Prop.~1.4.7]{grothendieck_elements_1964} to conclude that $R$ is finitely presented as an $S$-algebra.